menacit/threat_intelligence_course/21-course_recap.md

 <!-- _footer: "%ATTRIBUTION_PREFIX% Solarbotics (CC BY 2.0)" -->
 Learn to adapt and keep up with the attackers.

 Perform more realistic security exercises and assessments.

+Invest in appropriate security controls.

 Learn what to look for when monitoring systems and performing incident response.

 ![bg right:30%](images/21-robot.jpg)